Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Data Experiments

 \subsubsection{MO-NuSeg Dataset}

 We use the multi-organ nuclei segmentation (MO-NuSeg) challenge dataset\footnote{\url{https://monuseg.grand-challenge.org/}}~\citep{kumar2017dataset} consisting of 44 Hematoxylin and eosin (H\&E) stained tissue images, of size 1000$\times$1000, with about 29,000 manually annotated nuclear boundaries.
 This dataset is challenging due to the variations in the tissues that are from seven different organs.
-The data providers also provide a fixed split of 30 training/validation images and 14 testing images which we follow to allow for comparisons with other reported methods.
+The dataset consists of 44 images split into 30 training/validation images and 14 testing images.
 Samples from the MO-NuSeg dataset and their corresponding binary nuclei masks are shown in Figure~\ref{fig:monuseg}.